 We’ve shared a sample meal plan for a vegan ultramarathon runner, and this post is geared towards the vegetarian runner, with specific tips about iron for runners.

-Nutrients Of Concern In A Vegetarian Runners Diet
+Nutrients Of Concern In A Vegetarian Diet for Runners

 A vegetarian runner should be aware of the following nutrients:

-- Iron- Iron is a mineral present in many foods, and an essential component of hemoglobin and myoglobin, which transfer oxygen to the tissues and muscle.
-Iron is also necessary for physical growth, neurological development, cellular functioning, and synthesis of some hormones.
+- Iron- Iron for runners is very important.
+Iron is a mineral present in many foods, and an essential component of hemoglobin and myoglobin, which transfer oxygen to the tissues and muscle.
+Iron is also necessary for physical growth, neurological development, cellular functioning, and the synthesis of some hormones.
 Vitamin C enhances non-heme iron absorption, or the absorption from non-animal sources.

 - Calcium – Calcium is necessary for building and maintaining bone health.
 Lacto vegetarians who include dairy regularly in their diet may get adequate calcium in their diets, but other vegetarians should be aware of non-dairy calcium sources.
 These include foods like soy products, fortified orange juice, chia seeds, almonds, dark leafy greens, seafood, fortified cereals and navy beans.